top of page

 Travel Time: ~1.5 hrs (by train)

-If you want to go to Pisa, but do not want to spend more time on a train than in the city itself, then consider adding a stop in Castiglioncello before returning to Florence.
+If you want to go to Pisa, but don't want to spend more time on a train than in the city itself, then consider adding a stop in Castiglioncello before returning to Florence.

 The train from Pisa Centrale to Castiglioncello takes around 30-45 minutes.
-If you are traveling in the warmer months, this is a great way to see some of the Italian coast without being trampled by tourists.
-You will need to transfer at Pisa Centrale on your way back to Florence.
+If you're traveling in the warmer months, this is a great way to see some of the Italian coast without being trampled by tourists.
+You'll need to transfer at Pisa Centrale on your way back to Florence.

 When my friends and I planned our trip, we combined Pisa and Castiglioncello, spending the majority of the day sunbathing after sampling some seafood.
 Relax on the rocky beaches and explore the streets of this charming coastal town, eating gelato and living like a local.